janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - Write down below button (or press 'Enter').
 Once it's pressed, the parenthesis should dissappear.
     - (AH) Add end-page with payment
+    - Edit EndPage so layout is consistent with the rest.
-    - (AH) If we use PlantOneTree, we can let them choose where to plant the trees and how many in each place :)
+    - If we use PlantOneTree (TBD), we can let them choose where to plant the trees and how many in each place :)

     ## Others (Are these still issues?)